MarcoDiaz2000/Project-1-Setup-and-mobile-version-skeleton/README.md

 The first milestone in the process of creating my portfolio website:

 Set up a new repository and prepare it for development using best practices (e.g. linters).
-Build the first 2 sections of the mobile website using the template you chose in the previous step.
+Build the first 2 sections of the mobile website.

 ## 🛠 Built With <a name="built-with"></a>